-MINI Countryman review - Reliability and Safety
+MINI Countryman review - Reliability and safety

 The MINI Countryman was crash tested by Euro NCAP in 2017, where it earned a five-star safety rating.
 It had a higher percentage score for adult occupant protection than the last Countryman, but a lower score for child occupant protection.
-That might seem strange, but remember that the test has been mate tougher in the intervening years between the two models being tested.
+That might seem strange, but remember that the test has been made tougher in the intervening years between the two models being tested.